CasparCG HTML Template Guide

 Installing GSAP

 There are a few ways to load GSAP into your project.
 The quickest way is with a CDN link provided by GreenSock.
 The benefit to using the CDN link is your GSAP file will always be the most up to date.
 A major drawback is the file will be loaded over the public network and that can be prone to slow load times.
-For development, a CDN link is fine but, for any major production work we recommend downloading the file locally.
+For development, a is fine but, for any major production work we recommend .

 Using a CDN link is as simple as including a script tag with the src attribute set the the CDN link.
 It needs to be inserted prior to any animation scripts loading.